 HOW TO GET TO HAMPSTEAD HEATH

-It’s large, it’s green, and it’s somewhere North.
-For most of us, that’s about the best attempt at directions to the Heath we can make.
-Citymapper isn’t much more helpful, sticking its final destination as right in the middle.
-Your best bet is generally to pick a quadrant to explore, head to the tube and follow the signs.
+It’s large, it’s green, and it’s somewhere in North London.
+For most of us, that’s about the best attempt at directions to Hampstead Heath we can make.
+Citymapper isn’t much more helpful, sticking its final destination as somewhere “right in the middle”.
+Your best bet is generally to pick a quadrant to explore, head to one of the tube stations listed below and follow the signs.
 So, for all your navigational needs here are the many stations you’ll need for the many points of interest:

-Hampstead Heath: for Hampstead Ponds, East Heath, Keats House.
+Hampstead Heath (Overground): for Hampstead Ponds, East Heath, Keats House.

-Golders Green: for Golders Hill Park, The Old Bull & Bush, The Spaniards Inn, Heath Extension, Kenwood House.
+Golders Green (Northern Line): for Golders Hill Park, The Old Bull & Bush, The Spaniards Inn, Heath Extension, Kenwood House.

-Gospel Oak: for Parliament Hill, The Southampton Arms, Walks, The Lido, Highgate Ponds.
+Gospel Oak (Overground): for Parliament Hill, The Southampton Arms, Walks, The Lido, Highgate Ponds.

-Kentish Town: for Highgate Ponds, The Southampton Arms.
+Kentish Town (Northern Line): for Highgate Ponds, The Southampton Arms.